Cavenfish/autogamess/Paper/paper.md

 implemented individually by each research group utilizing the GAMESS(us) software.
 Often times research utilizing *ab initio* calculations require several calculations with multiple steps for each final result, for instance a raman activity prediction first requires an optimization and hessian calculation be performed on the molecule, making automation extremely beneficial.
-Autogamess is providing an open-source Python based software for automating conversion between Optimization calculations to Hessian calculations and then to Raman calculations.
+AutoGAMESS is providing an open-source Python based software for automating conversion between Optimization calculations to Hessian calculations and then to Raman calculations.
 It also offers automation of data collection from the output files, for quick tabular data read outs of each calculation.
 The hope is to also have this software act as a platform for more automation programs written by other research groups to be shared with other research groups, helping to expedite